sapporo-wes/sapporo/docs/GettingStarted.md

 }
 ```

-The full documentation of the API endpoints are desribed in [Swagger UI - Sapporo-Service](https://suecharo.github.io/sapporo-swagger-ui/dist/).
+The full documentation of the API endpoints are described in [Swagger UI - sapporo-service](https://suecharo.github.io/sapporo-swagger-ui/dist/).

 ## Prepare to run a workflow